-During this decade, ‘jass’ or jazz became established as a musical genre.
-It drew on a rich variety of sources including ragtime, blues and popular songs – and was based largely on ‘improvisation’ rather than reading from a musical score.
+It drew from ragtime, blues and popular songs and was based principally on improvisation – initially usually collectively performed – rather than on reading from a score.

 Image: Original Dixieland Jazz Band programme from The Palladium, Argyll Street, London, 1919.
 National Jazz Archive.